MSc Financial Management

 A Manchester experience, online

-Every aspect of our MSc in Financial Management is developed and delivered by Alliance Manchester Business School.
+Every aspect of our MSc in Financial Management is developed and delivered by The University of Manchester.
 This ensures you get the best quality learning experience, wherever in the world you are based.
-Throughout your studies, you will have access to a dedicated study advisor and digital services to support your learning, including libraries and financial databases (see below).
+Throughout your studies, you will also have access to a dedicated study advisor, wellbeing support and digital services to support your learning, including libraries and financial databases (see below).

 The Finance Zone